sottey/prygo/README.md

 prygo - an interactive REPL for Go that allows you to drop into your code at any point.

+This repository is an actively maintained continuation of Tristan Rice’s original project.
+The fork keeps pace with modern Go toolchains (Go 1.25+) and focuses on reliability in large modules:

+- **Toolchain-aware temp modules** – prygo mirrors your project’s `go`/`toolchain` directives inside scratch workspaces, so `go run` no longer fails with “go mod tidy” or toolchain mismatch errors.
+- **Safer import handling** – generated files automatically reference every requested package (including interfaces), preventing “unused import” panics when you drop into the REPL.
+- **Improved module discovery** – prygo detects the active module root (or uses `PRYGO_MODULE_ROOT`) so local development uses your checked-out sources without manual replace directives.
+- **Up-to-date dependencies & CI** – the module file, GitHub Actions, and tests are refreshed for current Go releases, and failing example binaries are opt-in only.

 ![Tests](https://github.com/sottey/prygo/actions/workflows/unittest.yml/badge.svg)
 [![GoDoc](https://godoc.org/github.com/sottey/prygo/pry?status.svg)](https://godoc.org/github.com/sottey/prygo/pry)